The Best LED Light bulbs For Everything In Your Home

 Picture Light Bulb: LiteHistory Dimmable 5” T10 LED Bulbs

-We recently did a Reel about LED lights and while it was fun it was also a bit misleading.
-The truth is, there is no BEST LED bulb, because it really depends on application.
-In this blog post we are going to cover which bulb we use where.
+We recently did a Reel about LED lights and while it was fun, it was also a bit misleading.
+The truth is, there is no such thing as the BEST LED light bulbs, because it really depends on application.
+In this blog post we are going to cover which types of light bulbs we use, where.
 What you will not find in this guide: bulbs that turn different colors, sorry.

-// FAQ: When discussing dimmable lights, quality of the bulb matters, but the quality of the dimmer switch is just as important.
+// FAQ: When discussing dimmable lights, the quality of the bulb matters, but the quality of the dimmer switches are just as important.
 We will add a couple of our favorites at the end.

 // Super Fun: This chart is something that I would commit to memory, its that fun.